efbar/hashicorp-labs/README.md

 > Vagrant file is taken partially from here [hashicorp's nomad-guides](https://github.com/hashicorp/nomad-guides/tree/master/operations/provision-nomad/dev/vagrant-local)
 It's been revisited and modified (and it will be upgraded in the future).

-You can choose respective software versions with these environment variables:
+You can choose respective software versions and VM specs with these environment variables:

 |  ENV | description | default value |
 |---|---|---|